awsdocs/aws-ruby-developer-guide/doc_source/ec2-regions-availability-zones.rst

 In this code, :code:`ec2` is a variable representing an :ruby-sdk-api:`Aws::EC2::Client <Aws/EC2/Client.html>` object.
 For more information, see :ref:`aws-ruby-sdk-ec2-regions-availability-zones-code`.

-.. topic:: To get the region names and endpoints
+To get the region names and endpoints:

 #.
 Get an :ruby-sdk-api:`Aws::EC2::Types::DescribeRegionsResult <Aws/EC2/Types/DescribeRegionsResult.html>` object,
    which is returned by the :code:`describe_regions` method and represented in this code by the :code:`describe_regions_result` variable.